 One of the biggest lessons that I’ve learned in just the last few years is that social media, if used improperly, can become a toxic place.
-Everything from demanded scripted responses, fluff pieces like listicles, skewed news stories without fact checking, faux “outrage”, comment sections, and sometimes… the actual real world news happening is enough to make me push my computer away and say “I’m done”.
+Everything from demanded scripted responses, fluff pieces like listicles (I don’t consider this entry one, as I’m not having you click through 30 pages to get to the damn point), skewed news stories without fact checking, faux “outrage”, comment sections, and sometime… the actual real world news happening is enough to make me push my computer away and say “I’m done”.

 I’m not learning new things from hashtags or food photos (unless there’s an accompanying recipe).
 Any link that takes 30 pages to make a single point aren’t going to get my desired “clicks” anymore.
 I don’t like my reading interrupted by ads for car insurance or how “#7 was so shocking that you’ll lose control of your bowels”.